 - Donald going mad with godlike power in "Trombone Trouble".
-Along with him saying, "Power, power, POWER!" and then laughing evilly.
-The sharp teeth certainly didn't help when he was laughing evilly.
+Along with him saying, "Power, power, POWER!" and then laughing maniacally.
+The sharp teeth shown while he's laughing certainly didn't help.

-- Donald roaring and taking a huge bite out of a wooden door in "Donald's Double Trouble".
+- Donald roaring and taking a huge bite out of a wooden column in "Donald's Double Trouble".

 - And then "Down and Out With Donald Duck" combined the two (along with scenes from a few other episodes) to show Donald why his temper disturbed and/or horrified those around him...
 To absolutely frightening effect.